Thinking About LASIK?

 How expensive is surgery?

 LASIK costs vary by type of procedure, by geographic region, and by doctor.
 The advent of new technologies has also been driving up the cost of LASIK.
-The 2011 average cost per eye was between $1,630 and $2,151 depending upon whether the procedure was "all laser" and customized.* Of course, as an elective procedure, it's not covered by most insurance policies.
+The 2012 average cost of LASIK was between $1,947 and $2,159 per eye depending upon whether the procedure was "all laser" and customized.
+Of course, as an elective procedure, it's not covered by most insurance policies.

 What about the long-term implications?